solidjs/solid/packages/babel-preset-solid/README.md

 ```

 ### Usage for SSR code
-When need to tranform JSX code to be used on the server, pass the following options
+When need to transform JSX code to be used on the server, pass the following options

 ```javascript
 {